 The biography of Hariclea Darclée

 Design: Lavish design, full colour print.
-Hard cover with wrapping.
+Hard cover with luxury dust wrapping.

 Content: Detailed and critical account of Darclée’s life and times (it is NOT a hagiography: Darclée celebrated incredible victories and suffered tragic defeats, both in her personal life and in her career.
 Readers can rejoice in her triumphs and mourn her increasingly tragic sorrows, up to the heartbreaking end).